 Plants have developed multiple layers of defense responses against pathogens.
 In general, infection of the model plant Arabidopsis thaliana with biotrophic pathogens (pathogens that exploit resources of living cells) leads to the activation of salicylic acid (SA)-mediated defense responses, whereas infection with necrotrophic pathogens (pathogens that kill cells to obtain access to nutrients) elicits jasmonic acid/ethylene (JA/ET)-dependent responses.
+If plants are infected by both types of pathogens, the SA pathway represses the JA/ET pathway (cross-talk).

-Members of the TGA family of transcription factors that have been identified as essential regulators for both responses are proteins of the TGA family.
+Members of the TGA family of transcription factors that have been identified as essential regulators for both responses.
 These proteins reside in the cell in an inactive state before pathogen infection.
 We are interested in the SA- and JA/ET-mediated mechanisms that activate the function of TGA factors by co-activators (Fode et al., 2008) or redox modulators (Ndamukong et al., 2007).
 Moreover, we are interested in the cross-talk between both pathways.
-We combine genetic (e.g. analysis of mutants and double mutants), molecular (e.g. gene expression analysis by real-timer RT PCR), cell (subcellular localization and protein-protein-interaction studies in living cells) and biochemical (e.g. chromatin immunoprecipitation) strategies to gain novel insights into these complex mechanisms.
+We combine genetic (e.g. analysis of mutants and double mutants), molecular (e.g. gene expression analysis by real-timer RT PCR), cell (subcellular localization and protein-protein-interaction studies in living cells) and biochemical (e.g. chromatin immuno-precipitation) strategies to gain novel insights into these complex mechanisms.

-Zander M, La Camera S, Lamotte O, Metraux JP, Gatz C (2009) Arabidopsis thaliana class II TGA transcription factors are essential activators of jasmonic acid/ethylene-induced defense responses.
-Plant J, Oct 12 [Epub ahead of print]
+Zander M, La Camera S, Lamotte O, Metraux JP, Gatz C (2010) Arabidopsis thaliana class II TGA transcription factors are essential activators of jasmonic acid/ethylene-induced defense responses.
+Plant J 61: 200-210